cerner/terra-core/packages/terra-list/docs/guides/ThemeUpgrade.md

-# Terra List Theme Updrade Guide
+# Terra List Theme Upgrade Guide

 ## Changes from version 2 to version 3